| | |

 Best For: Everyone!

-Website: Luminothérapie, 13th edition | Quartier des spectacles
+Website: Luminothérapie, 16th edition | Quartier des spectacles

 people enjoying the montreal christmas village booths while it's snowing

 Make shopping for holiday gifts this year a truly magical experience!
+This year the Eaton Centre has transformed their space into an immersive floral exhibition that’s holiday themed.

 Cost: Free!

-Location: Throughout the Eaton Centre
+Location: The Eaton Centre

 Best For: Everyone!

-Website: Eaton Centre
+Website: Nouveau Centre

 holding a cup of hot chocolate to warm up